Two years ago Christmas Eve, I received a log cabin in Maine, a day at a spa and a vacation in Italy.

 The husband got a bookstore and his own newspaper chain.

-It was a good Christmas, all right—and so economical.
+It was a good Christmas, all right-and so economical.
 Nothing cost a dime.
 They were fantasy gifts.
 Few things are more fun than spending imaginary money.
 This must be what it feels like to be an elected representative in Washington.
 It’s a great idea if you’re really struggling to make ends meet one Christmas.
 You could get a cash advance to enable you to get a few small gifts for your loved ones, but have fun with fantasy gifts and see how beneficial it can be to spice up your usual routine!

 We’re back to buying a few gifts this year, primarily for the pitter-patter of little feet.
 Try explaining fantasy gifts to the preschool crowd.
 Gift giving can be a source of angst, but what’s a holiday without some temporary insanity?
 I may not be looking at some gift ideas for men this year as the little ones are our main priority, but I can browse for the husband’s birthday!